certtools/intelmq-manager/docs/INSTALL.md

     AuthUserFile <password file path>
 ```

-Where <realm name> is the string that identifies the realm that should be used and <password file path> is the path to the file created with the htpasswd command.
+Where &lt;realm name&gt; is the string that identifies the realm that should be used and &lt;password file path&gt; is the path to the file created with the htpasswd command.

 To create a new file do: